 (A) Bed and Breakfast accommodation (twin or double share basis).
-(B) Cicerone guide book with map and instructions specific to your trip, including emergency telephone numbers.
+(B) Harvey waterproof map and instructions specific to your trip, including emergency telephone numbers.
 (C) Luggage transfers between accommodation.
 (D) Meet and greet by Shepherds Walk representative at the beginning and end of trip.
 (E) Transfer to Bowness-on-Solway from Newcastle at the beginning of your trip (including luggage transfer).
 (F) End transfer from Segedunum back to Newcastle accommodation or train station as necessary.
 (G) 24 hour emergency back-up service.

 WHAT THE PRICE EXCLUDES

 (A) Any additional transfers not mentioned in the dossiers (B) Personal clothing and equipment.
 (C) Insurance (D) Lunch and Evening meals.
 (E) Single room option (if required, see single supplement).
 (F) Pick up and drop off at airports.
 (G) Other entrance fees into attractions and public transport costs not mentioned above.

 The Shepherds Walks Representative will :

 A) Meet you on your first evening / morning at your accommodation.
 B) Provide you with maps and talk you through the route for the trip.
 C) Provide you with information relating to events in the area during your time there.
 D) Arrange the transportation of your luggage.
 E) Be available should you have any problems during your trip F) Meet you on departure day to provide transfers as necessary to your car / station if specified in your booking or itinerary.

 We are here to offer you the best holiday you could ever imagine and we aim to do this through the personal service that we offer.